wires-se/docgen/example/document.md

 ```

 The rest of this document serves as an **example** of Markdown syntax.
-Most of the contents is taken verbatim from, or derived fromm the Pandoc
+Most of the contents is taken `verbatim` from, or derived from the
-manual file [MANUAL.TXT][].
+Pandoc manual file [MANUAL.TXT][].

  - <https://pandoc.org/MANUAL.html#pandocs-markdown>